t-p-r/math_graph_viewer/README.md

-# Personal Project
+# Mathematical Graph Viewer

-## Description
+## What is this?

 This application will allow users to first construct an undirect [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) by adding/removing vertices and edges, either by interacting with a GUI or through a command-line interface.

-This application is geared towards those having the first touches with graphs and related concepts; for example, CS 221 students.
+This application is geared towards those having the first touches with graphs and related concepts.
 The idea first came to my mind because of my experience and affinity for competitive programming and DSA (data structures and algorithms) in general.

 ## User stories